 But remember – these are rubber boots and you have to pull them on; if you have wide feet or high arches, chances are you’re going to struggle with getting these on your feet.
 And if you want to wear thick socks with these boots, you should definitely go at least half a size up.

 The outsole of a shoe is what determines what kind of terrain you can normally walk on.
-We’re looking for shoes that are suitable for snow and ice, which means the outsoles need to be made from non-slip rubber with deep and multidirectional lugs.
+We’re looking for winter shoes that are suitable for snow and ice, which means the outsoles need to be made from non-slip rubber with deep and multidirectional lugs.

 Also, try to find shoes with a slip-resistant outsole if possible.
-These offer the best performance on icy surfaces and they definitely are the safest bet if you’re primarily focused on footwear for ice.
+These offer the best performance on icy pavement and they definitely are the safest bet if you’re primarily focused on footwear for ice.

 If you’re not sure how to pick a great outsole, then just go with Vibram.
 They are the best in terms of performance and durability, and their outsoles are often found in footwear for extreme conditions.
 You can also see a lot of military and police gear with Vibram outsoles – if it’s good enough for them, it’s good enough for us!